Pinkovce

 Pinkovce (Ungpinkóc) is a small village and municipality in the Sobrance District in the Košice Region of east Slovakia.

 History

 In historical records the village was first mentioned in 1343.

 Geography

 The village lies at an altitude of 109 metres and covers an area of 3.135 km2.
 It has a population of about 190 people.
 Pinkovce sits on the west bank of the Uzh River at the point where the river forms the international boundary between Slovakia and Ukraine.

+Population

 Culture

 The village has a public library.